A place of greater safety – improving response to business crime in Staffordshire

 But while there have been several positive steps that have been made, it is felt more can be achieved by aligning initiatives together and working better together with key partners and the business community.

-With this in mind Localis is working with Stoke and Staffordshire LEP and the Staffordshire Commissioner’s Office to produce a business crime strategy that will help the local economy thrive.
+With this in mind Localis, in a study led by Dr Craig McCann, worked closely with Stoke and Staffordshire LEP and the Staffordshire Commissioner’s Office to produce a business crime strategy that will help the local economy thrive.

-The purpose of this research project is to devise a practical strategy that will make Staffordshire a safe place for business and to ensure that any individual or business that does fall victim to criminal activity might readily access all available support.
+The purpose of this research project was to devise a practical strategy that would make Staffordshire a safe place for business and to ensure that any individual or business that does fall victim to criminal activity might readily access all available support.

-Among our key areas of focus, Localis is examining business crime as it relates to and impacts upon the following set of stakeholders and issues:
+Among our key areas of focus, Localis examined business crime as it relates to and impacts upon the following set of stakeholders and issues:

 - SMEs and the business community